 Additional examples include the talk with God at the end of "Temptation", the entirety of "Bob George", the monologue/sermon that comprises the first half of "One Song" and the aformentioned "Scandalous Sex Suite".
-Smaller examples include the intro to "Eye No" and the skits in between a couple of the songs on the Love Symbol album (Prince eventually cut several minutes of skits out of that album to fit one more song in.)
+Smaller examples include the intro to "Eye No", the last few lines of "200 Balloons", and the skits in between a couple of the songs on the Love Symbol album (Prince eventually cut several minutes of skits out of that album to fit one more song in.)
 The cake-taker is "The War", a 25-minute live jam with Fauxlosophic Narration making up the lyrics.

 Subliminal Seduction: Inverted entirely with "Darling Nikki".
 The song itself is about a "sex fiend" who has her full way with Prince, leaving him a wreck that begs for more.
 The backward message that concludes the song?
 "Hello, how are you?
 I'm fine, 'cause I know that the Lord is coming soon."
 During live performances on tour, that section would be played forwards, because there was no way to properly reproduce it live.

-Stupid Statement Dance Mix: "Batdance", which is Frankenstein'd together out of samples from Batman, quotes from unreleased Prince songs floating around that time (as well as the 1966 Batman theme), simplistic drum machines and a typically Princetastic guitar solo.
-Somehow, this was a #1 single.
+Stupid Statement Dance Mix: "Batdance", which is Frankenstein'd together out of samples from Batman, quotes from Prince songs from that film's soundtrack (as well as the 1966 Batman theme), a backing track from a song rejected for the film, and a typically Princetastic guitar solo.

 Take That: He's recorded quite a few songs bashing on Warner Bros.
 Records, like "Dolphin", "Face Down" and "White Mansion".